mrunmayeejog/Academic-Projects/README.md

 # Academic-Projects
 Following are some of the Academic projects completed as part of the <i>Computing Systems</i> specializing towards the **MS in Computer Science Program at Georgia Tech (2021 - 2022).**

+<br><i>Note: As per the university and program policies, any project or course work is strictly prohibited from making public.
+Hence any code implementations for above assignments cannot be publicly posted.
+In case you wish to review, please reach out to me and I can provide the read only access to the my private repo for the above assignments.  </i>

 ## GETFILE
 **Course :** CS 6200 - Grad Intro to Operating Systems <br>
 **Languages/Technologies :** C, Threads, Sockets, IPC Mechanisms <br>